virtualdataset/metagen-docs/docsrc/content/sketches/function_graph_kernel.md

 A function graph is a directed graph.
 No loops are currently supported.

-Let us start with an example function graph template;
+Let us start with an example function graph template:
-This means that a function graph can look like this:

 {{< viz >}}
 digraph function_graph {